-One of Canada’s premier dividend growth companies, Fortis (TSX:FTS) announced a 6.1% raise to its quarterly dividend on Tuesday.
+One of Canada’s premier dividend growth companies and one of the best Canadian stocks to buy today, Fortis (TSX:FTS) announced a 6.1% raise to its quarterly dividend on Tuesday.
 The raise is inline with company guidance in which it expects to raise dividends by an average of 6% through 2022.

 The raise extends its dividend growth streak to 46 years, the second longest streak in Canada.
 Only Canadian Utilities (TSX:CU) and its 48-year streak tops Fortis’ impressive feat.

 They are also on track to become Canada’s first ever Dividend Kings.
 These are companies that have raised dividends for 50 or more consecutive years.
 South of the border, there are already 27 Dividend Kings.

 Along with its dividend raise, Fortis also announced a new five-year outlook and an increase to its capital expenditure plan.
 The new plan calls for $18.3 billion in spending between 2020 and 2024, up $1 billion from the previous plan.

 Of importance, almost all the capital spending will be directed to its regulated utility business.
 This is notable, as these assets provide stable and reliable cash flows.
 Through 2024, the company’s consolidated rate base is expected to grow by an average of 6.5% annually.